demur/popular-movies/README.md

-# Popular Movies, Stage 1
+# Popular Movies, Stage 1 & Stage 2
 Udacity Grow with Google Android Developer Nanodegree Program

 ## How to Work with the project